deejaygraham/sketchnoting-for-developers/draft.md

 and hooking it to your internal frame of reference, learning is adding new information onto old information that you already have.

-Writing - possible to write down word for word without understanding of content.
-Also you hope you can make sense of it later who goes back to it?

 VN - listen to what's being said and really hear and understand.
 Come up with your own way to represent, text or images to connect what you are learning to what you already know.